quansenB/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive page provides distinct layouts for different screen sizes, and scales no further that for the sizes provided.

+An responsive design is much mre liquid.
+The site scales up and down depending on the screensize and can also switch with media queries into specific screen type designs.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means to write your standard css for mobile and then scale up the design with mediaqueries to desktop view. vice versa for desktop first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It takes the browser selected textsize of the user and scales it back 62.5% so that 1.6rem is the standard size.
+It is choosen becasue the default textsize for browsers is 16px for easy conversion.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing extends the functionality of css with useful functions like varibales.
+It has to be preprocessed to standard css to make it readable for the browser.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+favorite: nesting.
+most problems: extensions.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.